xkawi/create-react-app-now/README.md

 # Why

-This project is created using [facebookincubator/create-react-app](https://github.com/facebookincubator/create-react-app).
+create-react-app-now is created using [facebookincubator/create-react-app](https://github.com/facebookincubator/create-react-app).
 Although it supports deployment to github pages and heroku, it does not feel intuitive just yet, as we need to run lots of commands.

 This project is specifically to solve just that, with just 1 command: `npm run deploy`

-This is achieved by using Zeit's awesome [now.sh](https://zeit.co/now/) service.
+This is achieved by using Zeit's awesome [Now.sh](https://zeit.co/now/) service.
 It is fast, easy, and intuitive way of deploying your React app.

 # How